Quadratic Form Matrix of Kernel-based Variance Estimator

 The quadratic form matrix for the variance estimator,

-object has an attribute bandwidth
+object has an attribute bandwidth that can be retrieved

 using attr(Q, 'bandwidth')